MVHR Ducting – Why it Really Matters

 - Easily cleaned and maintained

-The overall performance of any heat recovery ventilation system can depend on the type and size of the ducting used.
+The overall performance of any MVHR system can depend on the type and size of the ducting used.
 At BEAM, we offer the highest standards of installation, using only precision engineered metal and plastic solid smooth flow rigid ducting where possible, which is properly insulated in all cold spaces to avoid condensation forming within the pipework.
 All ducts are triple sealed (glued, screwed and taped) to ensure no loss of air.